ShravanKumar-404/Youtube-Squeezer/README.md

 4. Batch downloader for single videos and downloades the best format available 5  Light and dark themes in settings
 6. Easy to use

-To Do :

-1. making available links and details in history
-2. some ui changes and code yet to be implemented
-3. video and audio auto conversions

 Screenshots